HERE THERE BE LIONS

 Zambia's best Trophies (what to hunt on a Zambian Safari)

 Hunting in Zambia has always been synonymous with Lion and Leopard, coined by Safari Operators and PH's as the Classical hunt.
 Although Zambia produced some pretty large Elephant in the 70's, this is not where you should look to bag one of these pachyderms.
 As late as 2011, Zambia was still producing a couple of large Lion yet sadly, the huge quotas provided by government as well as the over zealous utilisation by the majority of outfitters, saw many of the countrys prime GMAs more or less depleted of these vulnerable cats.

-To be sure, wild lion are under threat throughout Africa and currently Zambia stands on the brink of a major decision whether to reopen the hunting of Lion in the GMAs or not.
+To be sure, wild lion are under threat throughout Africa and currently Zambia has reopened the hunting of Lion in the GMAs.
 With that said, there are still many large maned Lion within the country and as long as both government and operators work towards the good of re establishing wild populations, then Zambia is still the best country to hunt Lion in.